Renovation loan comparison chart.

 • Radon remediation

-Minimum repair amount $5,000 No minimum No minimum No minimum No minimum No minimum No minimum No minimum
+Minimum repair amount $5,000 No minimum No minimum No minimum No minimum No minimum No minimum No minimum No minimum

 Maximum repair amount Total renovation costs are contingent upon the appraised property value $75,000 in total renovation costs Purchase: Renovation capped at 75% of acquisition or after-improved value (whichever is lower)